David Cameron and Ed Miliband clash over funding

 He said it was no coincidence hedge funds got a £145m tax cut in this year's budget.

-Mr Cameron said there was a "big difference" between donations to the Tories and to Labour, claiming Labour donations directly bought influence.'Stitching up'
+Mr Cameron said there was a "big difference" between donations to the Tories and to Labour, claiming Labour donations directly bought influence.

 He told MPs: "Here are the figures - £8m from Unite, £4m from GMB, £4m from Unison.
 They have bought the policies, they have bought the candidates and they have bought the leader."